Hobbs & Shaw

-Hobbs & Shaw premiered at the Dolby Theatre in Hollywood on July 13, 2019, was theatrically released in the United States on August 2, 2019, by Universal Pictures.
-The film received mixed reviews from critics, who praised the chemistry between Johnson and Statham but found it underwhelming when compared to other Fast & Furious films.
-Hobbs & Shaw grossed $760 million worldwide, becoming the eleventh-highest grossing film of 2019.
+An international co-production between the United States and Japan, Hobbs & Shaw premiered at the Dolby Theatre in Hollywood on July 13, 2019, and was theatrically released by Universal Pictures in the United States on August 2, 2019.
+It received mixed reviews from critics, who praised its action sequences and the chemistry between Johnson and Statham, but found it underwhelming when compared to other Fast & Furious films.
+It was a box office success, grossing $760.7 million worldwide on a budget of $200 million.

 Plot

-In London, MI6 agent Hattie Shaw and her team attempt to retrieve a programmable supervirus dubbed "Snowflake" from techno-terrorist organization Eteon.
-Brixton Lore is an ex-MI6 Agent turned Eteon operative with cybernetic implants that allow him to perform superhuman feats.
-He arrives and kills all the agents except Hattie, who injects the only dose of Snowflake into herself before escaping.
-Brixton frames Hattie for killing her team and stealing Snowflake, forcing her to go on the run.
+In London, MI6 agent Hattie Shaw retrieves a programmable supervirus 'Snowflake' from Eteon, a techno-terrorist organization.
+She is ambushed by Brixton Lore, an ex-MI6 agent and Eteon operative embedded with cybernetic implants.
+Brixton attempts to capture Hattie, who injects herself with the only dose of Snowflake before escaping.
+Brixton frames Hattie for going rogue and stealing Snowflake, forcing her to go on the run.

-Ex-DSS Agent Luke Hobbs and ex-MI6 Agent Deckard Shaw are informed of the missing virus and reluctantly work together to track it down.
-After a brief meeting at a CIA black site at the Leadenhall Building, Deckard goes to Hattie's apartment for information, only to get attacked by Eteon operatives.
+Luke Hobbs is an ex-DSS agent and Deckard Shaw, Hattie's older brother, is an ex-MI6 agent who was recently pardoned for his criminal activities.
+They are informed of the missing virus and, after arguing due to their past as fierce rivals, reluctantly work together to track it down.
+After a brief meeting at a CIA black site at 122 Leadenhall Street, Deckard goes to Hattie's apartment for information, but he is attacked by Eteon operatives.
+Luke finds Hattie, who instigates a fight with him, but Luke manages to bring her to a CIA office.
+As Deckard arrives and informs Luke that Hattie is his sister, the office is attacked by Eteon forces.

-Meanwhile Hobbs manages to find Hattie; after a brief scuffle, he brings her to the CIA offices.
-As Deckard arrives he informs him that she is actually his sister.
-The office is attacked, and Hattie is taken by Brixton, whom Deckard recognizes as an old colleague-turned-enemy he believes killed by him.
-Hobbs and Deckard pursue and rescue Hattie, and during an ensuing car chase, evade Brixton, who crashes into a double-decker bus.
-However, Brixton frames all three as traitors via Eteon's control of global news media.

-The three locate Snowflake's creator, Professor Andreiko, where they learn he purposed it to efficiently deliver vaccines, and to prevent Eteon from using it to eradicate humanity, Hattie, while the virus is still dormant, must either be cremated or have the virus removed with a specialized extraction device, which is located in Eteon's special facility in Chernobyl, Ukraine.
+Hattie is kidnapped by Brixton, whom Deckard recognizes as an old colleague-turned-enemy he thought that he killed.
+Luke and Deckard rescue Hattie and evade Brixton during an ensuing car chase.
+However, Brixton frames all three as criminals via Eteon's control of global news media.
+The three locate Snowflake's creator Prof. Andreiko and learn that he purposed it to efficiently deliver vaccines; to prevent Eteon from using it to eradicate humanity, Hattie must either be cremated, while the virus is still dormant or have it removed with a specialized extraction device located at Eteon's facility in Chernobyl.
+Despite Luke briefly being detained at the airport due to Deckard giving him the fake name Mike Oxmaul, the three manage to travel to Moscow.